Pvt. Albert Paul Naymick

 When the ships arrived at Guam, they took on bananas, vegetables, coconuts, and water.
 The soldiers remained on ship since the convoy was sailing the next day.
 About 8:00 in the morning on November 20th, the ships arrived at Manila Bay.
 After arriving at Manila, it was three or four hours before they disembarked.
 Most of the battalion boarded trucks and rode to Ft.
 Stotsenburg north of Manila.

-At the fort, the tankers were met by Gen. Edward King.
-King welcomed them and made sure that they had what they needed.
+At the fort, the tankers were met by Gen. Edward King, who welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to love in tents.
 The fact was he had not learned of their arrival until days before they arrived.
 He remained with the tankers until they finished their Thanksgiving Dinner.
 Afterward, he went to eat his dinner.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.